NicholasBallard/imagizer/README.md

 Instead, you supply the URL and the service will fetch the image from the web, then return a resized image.

+### Make favicon files for website

+Returns a set of favicon icon files with an explanation for how to use them and a sample HTML snippet showing how to use them.

 ```
 generate ico files
 ml classification of image